 Teachers for a New Era (2002-2007)

-Find a description of the TNE initiaitve and resources related to it here.
+Find a description of the TNE initiative and resources related to it here.

-Recruitment is underway for the 2015-16 Michigan Education Policy Fellowship Program (EPFP) class.
-The Michigan EPFP has been serving Michigan educators and human service professionals since 1975.
-Affiliated with The Education Policy Center at Michigan State University and the Institute for Educational Leadership (IEL) in Washington, DC, EPFP is an in-service leadership and policy development program for mid-career professionals who work full-time in education, health and human services, public, private, business and non-profit sector communities.
+The Michigan Education Policy Fellowship Program (EPFP) has been serving Michigan educators and human service professionals since 1975.
+Affiliated with the Education Policy Center at Michigan State University and the Institute for Educational Leadership (IEL) in Washington, DC, EPFP is an in-service leadership and policy development program for mid-career professionals who work full-time in education, health and human services, public, private, business and non-profit sector communities.
 Each Fellow is supported by his/her sponsoring organization and the sponsorship fee of $2,700 includes the registration costs for two national conferences.
 The application may be downloaded here or from the Michigan EPFP Web site at http://epfp.educ.msu.edu/ Click on the EPFP link and go to Memberships & Application.
 Contact us if you would like an application emailed to you or your candidate.
-Applications are due by August 31, 2015.
-Don’t delay!
-Let us hear from you today!